Are you socially awkward? Listen, my friend. In case you haven’t figured it out yet:

 Fortunately, it’s easy to change clothes, buy new shoes and make sure you look nice, well-groomed overall.

-And luckily, it’s easy to compare your appearance to that of the people in the group you want to belong to.
-And if necessary, adjust your appearance so that it more closely matches that of the people in the group.
+And luckily, it’s easy to compare your appearance to the people in the group you want to belong to.
+And if necessary, adjust your appearance so that it more closely matches them.

 Or at least make sure they don’t take offense.